xtripe/xtripe.github.io/README.md

 ---
 ```

+(make sure you include the `---` at the top and bottom of the file.)

 > <img src="https://xtripe.github.io/assets/other/instruction2.png" width="400px" />

 3. Scroll down and add a title and optional description for your PR and click `Propose new file`.